Back to work

 Kocteau is built around a simple belief: music taste becomes more meaningful when people can explain it, not only stream it.

-Playlists show what people collect, scrobbles show what people played, and algorithms suggest what might come next.
+Playlists show what people collect, scrobbling shows what people played, and algorithms suggest what might come next.
 But the human layer often disappears into group chats, social posts, or notes that are hard to revisit.
 Kocteau turns that behavior into a product loop.

 Solution